PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

     4. ***Past papers***: check or update the link to online past paper repository, or consider replacing with a folder containing past papers.
 Delete or hide from students if not relevant.
     5. **Assessment tasks & submission points**:

-        - include all formative and summative assessment instructions, quizzes and asubmission points (as listed on the Module Catalogue) in this section.
+        - include all formative and summative assessment instructions, quizzes and submission points (as listed on the Module Catalogue) in this section.
         - for students to also access an assessment item from a particular week's materials, use a [Course Link](../ultra/course-links.md) in the weekly section.
         - if instructions and quizzes/submission points are included as separate items, label these clearly.
         - your departmental assessment administrators may set up submission points for you - see your departmental information.